BestTimesToVisit.com Logo

 transport

-Rent a scooter or a motorbike for ultimate freedom!
-It's the most popular way to get around Goa and incredibly affordable.
-Just be sure to wear a helmet (it's the law and crucial for safety on those winding roads) and always carry your international driving permit.
+Forget taxis and haggle for a scooter rental instead!
+It's the quintessential Goan experience and the cheapest way to explore.
+Just be sure to wear a helmet (it's the law and crucial for safety on those winding roads) and always carry your license.
+Apps like Goa Miles are also emerging for pre-paid taxi services if you prefer.

 food